AASHTO Rail ResourceCenter

 for transportation technical workers and to apply innovative measures to reduce

 costs and duplication of effort to state and local transportation agencies.

-to use” technologies, products, or processes that are likely to yield benefits
+that are likely to yield significant economic or qualitative benefits to

 TRAC/RIDES(Transportation and Civil Engineering/Roadways into Developing Eleme

 TRAC encourages students in grades 5 through 12 to pursue

 higher education and, ultimately, careers in civil engineering and

 transportation by providing schools with curriculum enhancements that